drhsqlite/fossil-mirror/www/containers.md

     8.6.12
 ```

-You can remove the installation of `busybox-static` in STAGE 1 since
-Alpine is already based on BusyBox.(^We can’t do “`FROM busybox`” since
-we need `apk` in this new second stage.
-Although this means we end up
-with back-to-back Alpine stages, it isn’t redundant; the second one
-starts fresh, allowing us to copy in only what we absolutely need from
-the first.)
-You should also remove the `PATH` override in the “RUN”
+You should remove the `PATH` override in the “RUN”
 stage, since it’s written for the case where everything is in `/bin`.
+With these additions, we need the longer `PATH` shown above to have
+ready access to them all.

 Another useful case to consider is that you’ve installed a [server
 extension](./serverext.wiki) and you need an interpreter for that